dotnetcore/EasyCaching/docs/CSRedis.md

 ### 2. Config in Startup class

-There are two options you can choose when you config the caching provider.
+There are two way's how you can configure caching provider.

-First of all, we can config by C# code.
+By C# code:

 ```csharp
 public class Startup